-In January 2016 we entered into the Collaboration and License Agreement (the "2016 License Agreement") with Nestec Ltd., which was succeeded in interest by Société des Produits Nestlé S.A. (together with NHSc Pharma Partners, which was succeeded in interest by NHSc Rx License GmbH, "Nestlé"), an affiliate of Nestlé S.A., which holds approximately 6% of our Common Stock as of April 13, 2023, for the development and commercialization of certain of our product candidates in development for the treatment and management of Clostridium difficile infection ("CDI") and inflammatory bowel disease ("IBD"), including ulcerative colitis and Crohn's disease.
+In January 2016 we entered into the Collaboration and License Agreement (the "2016 License Agreement") with Nestec Ltd., which was succeeded in interest by Société des Produits Nestlé S.A. (together with NHSc Pharma Partners, which was succeeded in interest by NHSc Rx License GmbH, "Nestlé"), an affiliate of Nestlé S.A., which holds approximately 5.2% of our Common Stock as of February 12, 2024, for the development and commercialization of certain of our product candidates in development for the treatment and management of Clostridium difficile infection ("CDI") and inflammatory bowel disease ("IBD"), including ulcerative colitis and Crohn's disease.
 The 2016 License Agreement supports the development of our portfolio of products for CDI and IBD in markets outside of the United States and Canada (the "2016 Licensed Territory").

-Under the 2016 License Agreement, we granted to Nestlé an exclusive, royalty-bearing license to develop and commercialize in the 2016 Licensed Territory certain products based on our microbiome technology that are being developed for the treatment of CDI and IBD, including SER-109, SER-262, SER-287 and SER-301 (collectively, the "2016 Collaboration Products").
+Under the 2016 License Agreement, we granted to Nestlé an exclusive, royalty-bearing license to develop and commercialize in the 2016 Licensed Territory certain products based on our microbiome technology that are being developed for the treatment of CDI and IBD, including VOWST, SER-262, SER-287 and SER-301 (collectively, the "2016 Collaboration Products").
 The 2016 License Agreement sets forth our and Nestlé's respective obligations for development, commercialization, regulatory and manufacturing and supply activities for the 2016 Collaboration Products with respect to the licensed fields and the 2016 Licensed Territory.

 Under the 2016 License Agreement, Nestlé paid us an upfront cash payment of \$120.0 million in February 2016 and has agreed to pay us tiered royalties, at percentages ranging from the high single digits to high teens, of net sales of 2016 Collaboration Products in the 2016 Licensed Territory.
 Additionally, Nestlé has agreed to pay us up to \$660.0 million for the achievement of certain development and regulatory milestones and up to an aggregate of \$1.125 billion for the achievement of certain commercial milestones related to the sales of 2016 Collaboration Products.
-We received a \$10.0 million milestone payment in 2016 associated with the initiation of our Phase 1b study for SER-262 in CDI and a \$20.0 million milestone payment in 2017 associated with the initiation of our Phase 3 study of SER-109 in multiply recurrent CDI.
+We received a \$10.0 million milestone payment in 2016 associated with the initiation of our Phase 1b study for SER-262 in CDI and a \$20.0 million milestone payment in 2017 associated with the initiation of our Phase 3 study of VOWST in multiply recurrent CDI.

 In November 2018, we executed the letter agreement with Nestlé (the "Letter Agreement"), modifying certain terms of the 2016 License Agreement.
 Under the Letter Agreement, Nestlé agreed to accelerate the payment of the \$20.0 million Phase 3 commencement milestone to be payable upon the commencement of the Phase 2b study for SER-287.
-Further, based on the results of the Phase 2b study, the Letter Agreement modifies certain terms and conditions related to the extent and timing of expense reimbursement associated with the ongoing SER-287 clinical trials.
 The Phase 2b study was initiated and the \$40.0 million of milestone payments were received in December 2018.
 We also received a \$10.0 million milestone payment in 2020 associated with the initiation of our Phase 1b study for SER-301.
 To date, we have received \$80.0 million in development milestones under the 2016 License Agreement and the Letter Agreement.